From our first brochure, in 1995:

 And the equity and income strategies we offer today are not substantially different than those described in 1995, save for added functionality and institutional capabilities, such as the Spin-Off or Synthetic Income strategies, and the availability of opportunistic principal-client partnership investments.

 Philosophically, using an extended time horizon to take advantage of the short-term needs of institutional investors is based on an understanding that any single or periodic formula or technique can prove inadequate or even dangerous absent the awareness of the social science aspect of investing.
-Successful investing requires the integration of the qualitative aspects of social sciences (history, economics, psychology) with the logical reasoning and mathematical abstractions of physical sciences.
+Successful investing requires the integration of the qualitative aspects of social sciences (such as history and psychology) with the logical and formalized abstractions of statistics, accounting and the physical sciences.
 The near limitless amount of quantitative data available in financial markets has limited value without proper historical perspective, sociological context and fundamental analysis.
 It can lead – particularly when paired with the investment industry’s abundant use of emotive words – to behavioral biases and sub-optimal, even irrational decision making.
 It is, after all, a market place, and markets are a social construct.